 The decision adopted by the Council by written procedure is signed by the Chair of the Council.

-Appeal of the decision of the Council for the Judiciary
+Appeal of the decision of the Judicial Council

-A judge who is subject to the decision of the Council for the Judiciary on establishing, amending or terminating legal relations may appeal this decision to the Disciplinary Court.
+A judge who is subject to the decision of the Judicial Council on establishing, amending or terminating legal relations may appeal this decision to the Disciplinary Court.

-The provisions of the Judicial Disciplinary Liability Law, which apply to the complaint about the preparation and review of decisions of the Judicial Disciplinary Committee, also apply to the complaint about the preparation and review of decisions of the Council for the Judiciary.
+The provisions of the Judicial Disciplinary Liability Law, which apply to the complaint about the preparation and review of decisions of the Judicial Disciplinary Committee, also apply to the complaint about the preparation and review of decisions of the Judicial Council.

-When reviewing a complaint regarding a decision of the Council for the Judiciary, the Disciplinary Court may:
+When reviewing a complaint regarding a decision of the Judicial Council, the Disciplinary Court may:

-leave the decision of the Council for the Judiciary unchanged and reject the complaint;
+leave the decision of the Judicial Council unchanged and reject the complaint;

-cancel the decision of the Council for the Judiciary and send the materials for reconsideration to the Council for the Judiciary;
+cancel the decision of the Judicial Council and send the materials for reconsideration to the Judicial Council;

 terminate the case if the deadline for submitting a complaint is overdue or the complaint has been canceled.